Pierre Bonnard

 Roger-Marx 81; Bouvet 94

-In the early 1920s, living at Le Cannet in the south of France, Bonnard executed several lithographs for the publisher Edmond Frapier, of which this nude figure is exemplary.
+In the early 1920s, living at Le Cannet in the south of France, Bonnard executed several lithographs for the publisher Edmond Frapier, of which this is his only landscape.

 next artist >